catronomix/Catro-Scripts/README.md

 - **`list`**: Displays a formatted table of all Python scripts in the directory with file sizes and descriptions.
 Features a purple/green color-coded layout.

-- **`randomsorter`**: Renames and distributes images in the current directory to anonymize them.
-Generates random 6-digit identifiers for each image and organizes them into numbered subfolders (reeks1, reeks2, etc.) based on user-specified quantities.
-Supports filtering by file extension. *Supported: .jpg, .jpeg, .png, .webp, .gif, .bmp, .tiff*
+- **`randomsorter`**: Renames and distributes files in the current directory to anonymize them.
+It generates unique random identifiers (numeric or alphanumeric, with configurable length) and organizes them into numbered subfolders (e.g., `batch01`, `batch02`) based on user-specified quantities.
+Supports filtering by file type (image, video, audio) or specific extension, and can copy files instead of moving them. *Supports common image, video, and audio formats.*

+- **`renamer`**: This script renames files in the current directory sequentially.
+It supports custom prefixes, suffixes, and sorting methods while retaining the media filters and safety features of the random sorter.

 - **`shutdown`**: Cross-platform interactive shutdown timer for Windows, macOS, and Linux.
 Accepts flexible time formats (e.g., 2h30m, 1d5h, 45m) and requires confirmation before scheduling.
 May require sudo/admin privileges on Unix systems.

 - **`timecopy`**: Copies file system timestamps (creation, modification, and access dates) from a source file to a target file.
 Windows supports creation time spoofing via kernel calls; Unix systems support modification and access times.

 ## Language Composition